-To protect and defend the rural and residential character, and to preserve the natural and aesthetic beauty of the Big Sur coast; to provide for the health, safety, and welfare of the Big Sur community; to encourage community service and otherwise act in the interests of the residents and property owners of the community.
+Our shared mission is to protect and defend the rural and residential character, and to preserve the natural and aesthetic beauty of the Big Sur coast; to provide for the health, safety, and welfare of the Big Sur Community; to encourage community service and otherwise act in the interests of the residents and property owners of Big Sur.
 CABS is committed to a collaborative approach to responsible land stewardship.
 CABS believes that an effective partnership between private and public property owners is essential for a healthy and sustainable community.